leoiania/leoiania/README.md

 ⚡ I'm a Data Science student in Milan (Italy).

-🔭 I’m currently working on **deployment of my already done projects**
+🔭 I’m currently working on **the deployment of my already done projects**

    # My Portfolio: